Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 The primary and secondary layer textures are the textures used for coloring the bee.
 If you would like to use different gray-scaled textures then the custom texture files must be located in the `config\resourcefulbees\resources\assets\resourcefulbees\textures\entity` directory found in the mod pack's directory.

 The emissive layer texture is the texture used for giving the bees a layer that glows, similar to how spider eyes glow.
-You need to have `isGlowing` set to `true` for this effect to happen.
+You need to have `isGlowing` or `isEnchanted` set to `true` for this effect to happen.
 Setting a custom emissive texture will override the default vanilla glow, similar to enchanted items.
+Note that `isGlowing` is the same thing as `isEnchanted` and are mutually exclusive.

 !!! note
 	Sub-directories are supported as you will see in the example .json below